 We take on students and graduates from both the UK and overseas.

-Why does Atlas do this?
+Why does Atlas have work placements?

-- Training of future translators and project managers
+- Training of future translators and project managers.

-- Providing realistic expectations of what translators actually do
+- Providing realistic expectations of what translators actually do.

-- Strengthening the market of freelance translators
+- Strengthening the market of freelance translators.

-- Recruitment opportunities
+- Recruitment opportunities.

-- Corporate Social Responsibility
+- Corporate Social Responsibility.

 - Two-way learning – we learn a lot from our placement students!

-- To improve the training and employability of graduates and postgraduates of language and translation courses
+- To improve the training and employability of graduates and postgraduates of language and translation courses.

-Duration of placement?
+Duration of work placements?

-Range of work experience
+Range of work experience for work placements

 - Translation/proofreading tasks – limited amount depending on commercial experience.

-- IT skills
+- IT skills.

-- Project Management – understanding client requirements
+- Project Management – understanding client requirements.

-- Working relationships – development of trust and support between colleagues and student
+- Working relationships – development of trust and support between colleagues and student.

-- Internet search/glossaries and dictionaries on-line for terminology
+- Internet search/glossaries and dictionaries on-line for terminology.

 - Admin such as invoicing, purchase orders, contracts, payments, post, filing, archives, maintaining records and databases.